MicrosoftDocs/cpp-docs/docs/mfc/reference/add-interface-definition-library-mfc-property-wizard.md

   Sets the type of property you're adding.

   For MFC dispinterfaces, provide your own type or select from the predefined list.
-If you provide a stock implementation of a property, **Property type** is set to the stock type and can't be changed.
+If you provide a stock implementation of a property, **Property type** is the stock type and can't be changed.

 - **Variable name**

   Sets the name of the member variable with which the property is associated.

-  By default, the variable name is set to `m_`*PropertyName*.
+  By default, the variable name is `m_`*PropertyName*.
 You can edit this name.

   This field is only visible for MFC dispinterfaces and if you specify **Member variable** under **Implementation type**.